My Bio

 3) My New Life: A Handbook for Born-again Believers.

-A Human Rights and Civil Rights Advocate, Rev. Seatts-Ogletree continuously support and participate in various social justice movements including several marches in Washington D.C., including the 50th Anniversary March on Washington with Rev. Al Sharpton, Trayvon Martin Protests, March for our Lives in D.C., to support the students and families impacted by the Parkland, High School mass shooting, and Michael Brown protests in Ferguson, Missouri.
+A dedicated Human and Civil Rights Advocate, she actively supports and participates in social justice movements across the country.
+Her advocacy has included marching in Washington, D.C. for the 50th Anniversary of the March on Washington with Rev. Al Sharpton, joining protests for Trayvon Martin and Michael Brown in Ferguson, Missouri, and participating in the March for Our Lives to stand with students and families affected by the Parkland High School mass shooting.

 Education

-Rev. Seatts-Ogletree holds a Bachelor of Arts in Business Administration/Marketing from the Union Institute, Los Angeles, CA, a Master of Arts in Christian Ministry/Practical Theology from Ashland Theological Seminary and a Master of Arts in Dispute Resolution from Wayne State University in Detroit, MI.
-She has also taken Post-Master’s courses in Sociology and completed a Certificate Program in Character Education from Birmingham University, UK.
+Rev. Linda Seatts-Ogletree holds a Bachelor of Arts in Business Administration and Marketing from the Union Institute in Los Angeles, California; a Master of Arts in Christian Ministry with a concentration in Practical Theology from Ashland Theological Seminary; and a Master of Arts in Dispute Resolution from Wayne State University in Detroit, Michigan.
+She has also completed post-master’s coursework in Sociology and earned a Certificate in Character Education from Birmingham University in the United Kingdom.

-She has received several awards and acknowledgments.
-She is a member of ASCAP, NAACP, National Action Network, the Women’s March, and March for Your Lives.
-Rev. Seatts-Ogletree also supports missions and other charities serving God’s Children.
+She has received numerous awards and recognitions for her work and is an active member of ASCAP, the NAACP, the National Action Network, the Women’s March, and March for Our Lives.
+Deeply committed to service, Rev. Seatts-Ogletree supports missions and charitable organizations that serve God’s children around the world.

-She is married to her soul mate, Richard and enjoy Traveling, Reading, Worshipping, and spending time with family and friends.
+She is joyfully married to her soulmate, Richard, and enjoys traveling, reading, worshipping, and spending quality time with family and friends.